10 points to prevent bad vaginal odour

 - Don’t splash on the vagina with water when bathing or spray using a pipe or showerhead.
 This could spread bacteria from other areas.
 Instead pour water from the top of the vagina flowing towards the rear as you wash.

 - Please do not douche (wash inside), thus avoid any douching product.
 The vagina is a self-cleaning organ so it doesn’t need any cleaning inside.
 According to new research douching increases the risk of bacteria such as vaginosis that is associated with pregnancy complications and other health issues.

 - Make sure to wipe clean and dry with tissue paper after using the toilet.
 This will prevents vaginal odour and itchiness.

 - After a bowel movement, wipe from front to back to avoid contamination from number two (anus) to the vagina.

 - Keep pubic hair as short as possible because it traps moisture, sweat and odour.
-Long pubic hair will also increase temperature which will facilitate growth of harmful bacteria.
+Long pubic hair will also increase the temperature which will facilitate the growth of harmful bacteria.

 - You will also do well in avoiding fabric softener to wash your underwear.
 Also, After washing underwear, rinse several times to remove all detergent residues.
 Soap and especially fabric softener are made using very harsh chemicals which is not good of the vagina.